How to create an array in Python

 The Replit Team

-You'll explore techniques to create arrays, with practical tips, real-world applications, and advice to debug.
-This will help you select the best approach to handle data collections in your projects.
+In this article, we'll explore techniques to create arrays, from simple lists to the specialized array module.
+We'll also share practical tips, real-world applications, and debugging advice to help you select the right approach.

 Using Python lists as arrays